nokia/vscode-netconf/README.md

 We've captured the following feature candidates for future evolution:

+* **Add Host Key Validation**

+  By default, the [ssh2 library](https://github.com/mscdex/ssh2) automatically
+  accepts any server-key.
+In secure environments it can be desired to implement the `hostVerifier` callback function, to identify the server host blocking potential man-in-the-middle attacks.
+The ask would be, to use the `~/.ssh/known_hosts` file for validation.

+  In the case the node is unknown or the host-key has changed, a pop-up dialogue would inform the user allowing to accept the new key and to update the `known_hosts` or to block the connection.

 * **Device Information**

   Capturing device-level information and display to the user (Vendor, Device